hmakelin/gisnav/docs/pages/developer_guide/offboard/service_orchestration.rst

 The easiest way to deploy GISNav and its :ref:`supporting Docker Compose services
 <Deploy with Docker Compose>` is using :term:`Make`.
 A :ref:`Target naming scheme`
 has been devised to describe the different types of available deployments.
-Read below how the scheme works and try out some of the example commands to gain a better understanding.
+Read below how the scheme works and try out some of the example commands to understand how the GISNav's supporting services are orchestrated.

 Prerequisites
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^